 People looking to improve credit scores need as many strategies as available to accomplish the goal.

-For the past two years, Experian Boost helped more than 1.3 million consumers collectively grow their FICO® Scores☉ by nearly 15.5 million points according to Experian.com.
+Since 2019, Experian Boost helped more than 9 million consumers collectively grow their FICO® Scores☉ by nearly 15.5 million points according to Experian.com.

 Experian Boost is a tool that allows users to include their utility bills, including internet, cable, gas, electric and water bill, and cell phone bill payment history in their Experian credit report.